 Example code:

-Here is a C++ program to implement Coppersmith Freivald's algorithm for probabilistic verification of matrix multiplication along with sample output:
+Here is a C++ code snippet demonstrating the implementation of Coppersmith Freivald's algorithm for the probabilistic verification of matrix multiplication, accompanied by a sample output:

 #include <iostream>